MHeNs PhD Programme

-The PhD educational program of MHeNs has a strong multidisciplinary character and is on a European level embedded within the European Graduate School of Neuroscience EURON.
-The aim of the program is to promote a high level of competence in a specific research field, but also in more generic, transferrable skills that are important for high level professional careers in research, education, or clinical practice.
+The PhD educational programme of MHeNs has a strong multidisciplinary character and is on a European level embedded within the European Graduate School of Neuroscience (EURON).
+The aim of the programme is to promote a high level of competence in a specific research field, but also in more generic, transferable skills that are important for high level professional careers in research, education, or clinical practice.

 A PhD degree at MHeNs is not just a study but a serious research project that adds new knowledge to our field.
-As a PhD candidate at MHeNs, you will spend most of your time conducting original research and writing a dissertation.
-You might also follow courses relevant to your research or have teaching responsibilities as well.
-Most candidates take four years to complete their dissertation and earn their degree.
+As a PhD candidate at MHeNs, you will spend most of your time conducting original research and writing your PhD thesis.
+You also follow courses relevant to your research or have teaching responsibilities.
+Most candidates take four years to complete their thesis and earn their degree.

 PhD-programmes are often based on successful grants that are acquired by staff members from our school.
 Vacancies for PhD-positions are announced via (inter)national channels, such as the website of Academic Transfer.
 In general, open applications for PhD-positions are not possible.
 When students provide means for their own support and their research other conditions may apply.